Basic information of the minor

 Code: ARTS3080 (BA), ARTS3081 (MA)

 Extent: 60 ECTS in BA and 60 ECTS in MA, total 120 ECTS

-Language: English, Swedish, German, French, Italian and Portugese
+Language: English, Swedish, German, French, Italian and Portuguese

-Target group: BA students at the Department of Design
+Target group: BA student at the Department of Design

 Applicants should have a good command of some of the languages of the programme.
 Application process includes an interview.
 The head of the program has responsibility of the selection procedure.